 My grandmother always creamed her czarnina and served it with kluski noodles.
 Here is more about cooking with blood.

-- Blood from a freshly killed duck or goose (about 2 cups)
+- 2 cups blood from a freshly killed duck (or goose)

 - 1/2 cup vinegar

-- Duck or goose parts (or 3 pounds blanched pork neck bones)
+- 3 pounds duck parts (or goose parts or 3 pounds blanched pork neck bones)

 - 1/4 teaspoon marjoram (cloves, allspice are optional)

 - 2 cups dried fruit (prunes, raisins, pears, apples)